Petro31/easy-time-jinja/README.md

 ## `last_day_in_month(month, weekday)`

-This macro will return the last day in a moth.
+This macro will return the last day in a month.
 Do you ever want the last Sunday of each month?
 Look no futhur.

 ### Examples